joealcorn/celery-dedupe/README.md

 # Things to look out for

-- Tasks with an ETA or countdown
+- Tasks with an ETA, countdown or retry delays
 - Unregistered tasks
 - Unacknowledged tasks
 - Manually purging your broker